Nathan Petitpas is a percussionist, music educator, and composer based in Toronto, Ontario, Canada.

-Nathan has been a member of the Thin Edge New Music Collective since 2012.
-Since joining the collective Nathan has had the honor of touring with them across Canada multiple times, performing in Argentina, recording on their first studio album, and premiering dozens of new works by living composers from Canada and abroad.
-Thin Edge has been ensemble in residence with Array Music since the beginning of the 2015/2016 season.
+He has been a member of the Thin Edge New Music Collective since 2012.
+Since joining the collective he has had the privilege of touring with them across Canada multiple times, performing in Argentina, recording on their first studio album, and premiering dozens of new works by living composers from Canada and abroad.

 Nathan is also a founding member of Duologue, a violin and percussion duo with violinist Suhashini Arulanandam.
 They are committed to expanding the repertoire for this unusual combination by commissioning new works.

-Outside of a classical context Nathan performs regularly on drum set with various projects in the Toronto area.
+Outside of a Western classical context Nathan performs regularly on drum set with various projects in the Toronto area.
+Since 2019 he has been performing with the Terry Cade Quartet.

 As a composer, Nathan has had his music performed by the Toy Piano Composers Ensemble, the Stereoscope Saxophone Duo, the Thin Edge New Music Collective, Duologue, and the Acadia University and University of Toronto Percussion Ensembles.

 Nathan holds a Master of Music degree from the University of Toronto where he studied with Russell Hartenberger, Beverley Johnston, and Mark Duggan as well as a Bachelor of Music degree from Acadia University where he studied with Mark Adam.
-He has also received coaching from Steven Schick and Pius Cheung.
-In 2011-2012 he completed two ten-week independent music residencies at the Banff Centre and more recently has taken part in a performer-composer collaborative summer program as part of the Banff Centre's ARC summer programming.
+He has received coaching from Steve Schick and Pius Cheung, has undertaken residencies at the Banff Centre for the Arts and Avaloch Farms Music Institute, and has taken part in a performer-composer collaborative summer program as part of the Banff Centre's ARC summer programming.

 Nathan is an artist endorser of Dream Cymbals and Gongs and Mannion Mallets.